torvalds/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	  (same as param[0]=2)
 	- Bit 4 when set, the capture destination is the host

-.. note:: this parameter is only meaningful for RAW capture type.
+.. analte:: this parameter is only meaningful for RAW capture type.